John McTiernan's unrealized projects: Road Show

+Hoffa

+An LA Times report stated that McTiernan had been one of the top contenders—alongside Barry Levinson and Oliver Stone—to take the helm of David Mamet's Hoffa screenplay.
+McTiernan met with producer Edward R. Pressman to discuss his vision for the story, but after actor Danny DeVito expressed enthusiasm in directing Hoffa at a meeting in April 1990, Pressman awarded him the job.

 A Princess of Mars

 In late 1990, McTiernan became attached to direct a film based on the science fantasy novel A Princess of Mars.
 The project was part of his three-picture deal with Cinergi and was budgeted at $60 million.
 He hired screenwriter Bob Gale, whose take on the material offered more humor and incorporated elements from several earlier drafts written by Ted Elliott and Terry Rossio.
 McTiernan also hired illustrator and concept artist William Stout, who would design several elaborate costumes for animals to wear.
 Stout later recalled of his experience working on the film:

 "Two days into that job had me in the middle of a huge depression.
 They were going to use camels and elephants in creature suits...
-There was no way that you could get any of this stuff to look like the [author Edgar Rice] Burroughs stuff."
+There was no way that you could get any of this stuff to look like the [Edgar Rice] Burroughs stuff."

 By 1992, McTiernan had attached Sam Resnick, whom he had worked with previously on the television film Robin Hood, to rewrite.
 Around this time, Tom Cruise also became loosely attached to the project as John Carter, with Julia Roberts approached to play the Princess of Mars, Dejah Thoris.
 As development continued, McTiernan became increasingly dissatisfied with the limitations of the technology at the time, convinced that CGI was the only way to go.
 Ultimately, he left the project to direct Last Action Hero, but nevertheless was still paid for his work.

 Die Hard 3: Troubleshooter

-Following the release of Die Hard 2, to which McTiernan had no involvement in, around 1991, he developed an unproduced iteration of a third film based on a spec script from 1990 titled Troubleshooter, whose premise involved John McClane fighting terrorists aboard a cruise ship.
-This concept was later abandoned by the filmmakers due to its similarities to the film Under Siege.
+Following the release of Die Hard 2—with which McTiernan had no involvement in—around 1991, he developed an unproduced iteration of a third film based on a spec script from 1990 titled Troubleshooter.
+The premise involved John McClane fighting terrorists aboard a cruise ship, and was later abandoned by the filmmakers due to conceptual similarities to the film Under Siege.
 According to McTiernan, Troubleshooter never happened because "Fox was wrangling with Bruce [Willis] over money."
 The studio later utilized most of the material they had developed for the film into Speed 2: Cruise Control, including "the ocean liner going on the beach."